sematext/docs/docs/logs/plan-recommendations.md

 ## Cost Estimations and Transparency

 If you exceed your selected daily volume, we'll estimate your end-of-month bill, including overage charges.
-However, with plan recommendations, we proactively recommend better plans to avoid additional costs.
+However, with plan recommendations, we proactively recommend better plans to help you avoid overpaying.
 You can access these recommendations as soon as you log in to your Sematext Logs App.
 Conversely, if you ship less data than your chosen daily volume, we'll identify cheaper plans with lower daily volumes and suggest them to you.
 This way, you won't have to pay for daily log volume that you don't actually need.

 **Let's walk through it with an example in Sematext Cloud:**